 9.9% |

-JEE Mains Syllabus 2025 for Mathematics: Candidates can check the chapter-wise weightage for the topics covered in JEE Main Mathematics below
+JEE Mains Syllabus 2026 for Mathematics: Candidates can check the chapter-wise weightage for the topics covered in JEE Main Mathematics below in the table:

 Chapters |